 Valentine’s Day is a fantastic marketing opportunity for a wide range of businesses.
 If you’re ready to make the most of this romantic holiday, take a look at our guide for creating Valentine’s Day campaigns your customers will fall in love with!

-Tip: Using Valentine’s Day imagery is a great way to build in any product or service to this huge retail event.
+Tip: Using Valentine's Day themed graphics and color schemes is a great way to build in any product or service to this huge retail event.
 Acknowledging seasonal events and trends makes your business even more appealing and relevant to your customer base.

 2. Sweeten up your subject line